Frequently Asked Questions

 - Bank statements for at least 3 months showing day-to-day transactions or Direct Debits for utility bills

-- An employment letter from your current employer, which includes your name, address and date you commenced work
+- An employment letter from your current employer, which includes your name, address and date you commenced work.

-If a member of the household has no income, you must provide evidence of this, this can be done by providing a statement from social welfare showing no payments and an statement from revenue showing no employment.
-If a member of the household is over 18 however in full time education, they must provide a letter from the college stating this.
+- If a member of the household has no income, you must provide evidence of this, this can be done by providing a statement from social welfare showing no payments and a statement from revenue showing no employment.

 If your name is chosen from the lottery, you will hear from us within 20 working days after the closing date.